49ers acquire Pro Bowl LT Trent Williams from Redskins

-The San Francisco 49ers acquired one Pro Bowl left tackle and said goodbye to another.

-The defending NFC champion 49ers acquired seven-time Pro Bowl left tackle Trent Williams from the Washington Redskins on Saturday for a pair of draft picks and later announced that six-time Pro Bowler Joe Staley is retiring.
+The San Francisco 49ers acquired seven-time Pro Bowl left tackle Trent Williams from the Washington Redskins on Saturday.

-“He’s as good as a player and warrior and person as any player I’ve ever been around,” coach Kyle Shanahan said.
-“I love the guy.
-It was really hard on us when we realized he wasn’t going to play this year.”
+Williams’ agent, Vincent Taylor, said in a statement that it was time for Williams to leave Washington after he sat out all last season in a dispute with management.

+”Trent Williams is ready to get back to competing in the NFL and is glad to be part of a great organization like the San Francisco 49ers,” Taylor said.

-But it made it easier that the Niners were able to find a replacement.
-They sent a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams, who still must pass a physical for the trade to be finalized.
+Two people familiar with the deal says the Niners will send a fifth-round pick in this year’s draft and a 2021 third-rounder to acquire Williams.
+The people spoke on condition of anonymity because the compensation hasn’t been announced.

-The 49ers had a big need at left tackle because Staley informed them he planned to retire.
-He announced it later Saturday, saying a deteriorating neck injury led to his decision to retire after 13 seasons.
-Staley also missed nine games last season with injuries to his leg and finger.

-“The game of football has been a true passion of mine since I was 8, but my body is telling me it is time,” Staley said in a statement.
-“Football is a physical sport and I have given my all to the game and pushed my limits.
-Last season was a dream to be a part of, having the opportunity to chase a championship.
-But, it was by far the most difficult on me and my family.”

-“His passion, sense of humor and heart are just a few of the many traits that allowed him not only to be a team leader but also an ambassador for our game and the Bay Area.”

-Staley leaves a big void but the Niners were appreciative that he told them of his plans before the draft so they could make the move for Williams.

 Williams sat out the entire 2019 season because of a dispute with Washington’s front office.
-The Redskins weren’t able to get the compensation they wanted at last year’s trade deadline and kept Williams.
-He renewed his request for a trade this offseason and was finally dealt.
+The Redskins did not trade him before the Oct.
+29 deadline and Williams renewed his request for a trade this offseason.

-“Trent Williams is a first-round value, that’s what he is,” Redskins vice president of player personnel Kyle Smith said.
-“That’s what the tape tells you.
-That’s what everybody knows.
-His circumstance and everything that has gone into this for two years or whatever it’s been, that’s what’s devalued him.”

 In November, Williams revealed he had cancer and said that situation led him to distrust the Redskins’ medical staff and organization as a whole.
 The 31-year-old at the time said ”there’s no trust there” with president Bruce Allen, who was fired after Washington’s 3-13 season.